Martial law threatens new blow to beleaguered Thai tourism

 “The riot is only in Bangkok - Phuket is booming,” he said.

-But Dynasty Travel, one of Singapore’s biggest travel agencies, said it had seen a growing trend of cancellations by corporate travelers in recent months and expected more.
+But Dynasty Travel, one of Singapore’s biggest travel agencies, said it had seen a growing trend of cancellations by corporate travellers in recent months and expected more.

-“We can foresee that it will definitely affect the MICE (meetings, incentives, conventions and exhibitions) sector as Bangkok is a favorite destination for corporate travelers,” said Alicia Seah, director of communications at Dynasty, which has seen a 50 percent slump in Thai bookings since September.
+“We can foresee that it will definitely affect the MICE (meetings, incentives, conventions and exhibitions) sector as Bangkok is a favourite destination for corporate travellers,” said Alicia Seah, director of communications at Dynasty, which has seen a 50 percent slump in Thai bookings since September.

 The Philippines raised its alert level for Filipinos in Thailand on Tuesday, warning them to prepare for evacuation if necessary and advising against non-essential travel to the country famous for its pristine beaches and gold-tiled temples.